 plastics, chemicals, forest products, and grain!
 The Conrail breakup has

-also allowed the W&LE to dabble into the profitable intermodal
+also allowed it to dabble into the profitable intermodal

 business.
 Because of this, coupled with a strong management team